Ecclesiastes 4 – Bittersweet Accomplishments

 · Safety and security (two can withstand).

 f.
 A threefold cord is not quickly broken: The Preacher gives a fascinating final line to this section dealing with the goodness of companionship.
-We might have excepted that he would praise the strength of a twofold cord; instead he noted that a threefold is not quickly broken.
+We might have expected that he would praise the strength of a twofold cord; instead he noted that a threefold cord is not quickly broken.
 It is commonly understood that the third cord is God Himself, and that a relationship intertwined with God is a threefold cord that is not quickly broken.

 i.
 “The strength of the three-ply cord was proverbial in the ancient world.”
 (Eaton)

 ii.
 This is commonly applied – and well applied – to the idea of recognizing and embracing God in the marriage relationship.
 Yet it is possible that, in the context of marriage and family, Solomon had children in mind with the picture of a threefold cord.